 The question analyzer features the ability to search and lists out questions asked on a particular keyword phrase your readers may be searching for—which is important if you want to capture featured snippets.

-Miss the old (free) Google Keyword Planner or looking for a free alternative to some of the more advanced tools like Ahrefs?
-Well, Twinword Ideas is your next best thing.
+Miss the old (free) Google Keyword Planner or looking for another free alternative (aside from my own keyword research tool) to some of the more advanced tools like Ahrefs?
+Well, Twinword Ideas is another great one to try.
 It’s a free keyword research tool you can use to learn which phrases you should create targeted content for (in order to bring more of the right readers to your blog from search engines).

 Twinword Ideas—a free blogging tool from the team at Twinword—gathers keyword data directly from Google, making it more accurate than most other completely free keyword research tools out there today.
 So, if you’re wondering… do people still read blogs? the answer is a resounding yes today.